New York

 Does New York have a state drone privacy law?

 Not a comprehensive one.
-Drone privacy issues in New York are handled through Penal Law Section 250.45, unlawful surveillance, a Class E felony limited to recording someone undressing or in intimate conduct without consent.
+Drone privacy issues in New York are handled through Penal Law Section 250.45, unlawful surveillance, a Class E felony limited to recording someone undressing or in intimate conduct without consent, and only when done for a purpose like amusement, entertainment, profit, degrading the person, or sexual arousal or gratification.
 Bills to create a broader drone-surveillance crime, including Senate Bill 6340, remained in committee as of early 2026.

 Can I fly a drone in New York City without a permit?